sa08MilneB57/Pyrograph/README.md

 3. Allow users to save and load functions in text files using tkinters File Selection Window.

 4. Error handling (check for bad user inputs, bad config files)

+5. Menu with currently displayed functions to allow editing/redrawing.

+6. Create function that can raise negative powers to a fractional root.

-5. Find out why progress bars don't seem to work whenever I try to add them
+7. Find out why progress bars don't seem to work whenever I try to add them

-6. Polar coordinate grids.
+8. Polar coordinate grids.

   *  Have the labels for y(x) and such change into r(theta)

   *  Add a "theta" button similar to +- button

-7. "Complex Mode" allowing automatic handling of complex numbers without user inputing the .real and .imag themselves.
+9. "Complex Mode" allowing automatic handling of complex numbers without user inputing the .real and .imag themselves.

-8. Draggable "Points" that can be used to figure out exact values.
+10. Draggable "Points" that can be used to figure out exact values.
 Have them "snap" to function lines.